 |Example of very high air pressure (sea level)||15.2 PSI (30.9)|

 So a trout leaping from the water to grab a damselfly will be under about 14.7PSI of pressure, if that trout then dives down just two feet to eat a nymph it will be experiencing about 16.5psi.
-Yes, Even a two feet difference in water depth is a greater difference in relevant pressure than comparing an extremely low pressure day to a very high pressure day.
+Yes, Even a two feet difference in water depth is a greater difference in relevant pressure than comparing an extremely low-pressure day to an extremely high-pressure day.

 Do not only take my word for it